 Last updated on 5.
-June 2019Is new always better?
+February 2021Is new always better?
 Digitalisation brings many wonderful innovations, but how are employees doing when using modern technology?
 A recently published study produces surprising results.
 Here you can discover how so-called digital stress occurs, who it affects and how to avoid it.

 New technologies make our work life easier: routine tasks are automated, data is captured and processed automatically, communication is made simpler, location-independent working is possible, high performing hardware and speedy networks make working a piece of cake – or maybe not?

 A new study by the University of Augsburg, supported by the Hans-Bröckler Foundation, focused on the impact of digitalisation on employees and discovered that, for many employees, the use of new technologies in the workplace does not make life easier, but actually makes it hard for them.